 100g desiccated coconut

-125g of self-raising flour (you can also use plain all-purpose flour but use more baking power to help with the rise if so)
+125g of self-raising flour (you can also use plain all-purpose flour and use more baking power to help with the rise)

 100g soft light brown sugar